 Ariana considers that its primary responsibilities are to its stakeholders: its shareholders and employees, and the communities and environment in which it operates.
-More specifically, Ariana:
+More specifically, Ariana adheres to sound corporate governance policies and aims to communicate transparently and effectively with its stakeholders.

-- Adheres to sound corporate governance policies.
-The Ariana Board of Directors aims to conform to its statutory responsibilities and industry good practice in relation to corporate governance of Ariana and its subsidiaries .
-The Board has adopted the latest version of the QCA Corporate Governance Code (2018) (“QCA Code”) and strives to follow the ten principles outlined within it to the fullest extent possible taking into consideration the stage of development of the Company.
+The Ariana Board of Directors aims to conform to statutory responsibilities and industry good practice in relation to corporate governance of Ariana and its subsidiaries.
+The Board has adopted the latest version of the QCA Corporate Governance Code (2018) (“QCA Code”) and strives to follow the 10 principles outlined within it to the fullest extent possible taking into consideration the stage of development of the Company.
 It also seeks guidance from its advisers on recommended best corporate governance practice for AIM companies.
-To read more go to Corporate Governance in the AIM rule section of this website
+To learn more, go to Corporate Governance in the AIM rule section of this website.

 - Embraces a socially responsible and beneficial approach to health and safety, the environment and community support in its areas of operation.

 - Recognises the importance of its employees and the need to attract and continue to challenge its exceptionally talented people.